marlanamc/time-map/README.md

 ## Usage

-### Adding a Goal
+### Adding an Item (Intention / Focus / Milestone / Vision)

 1. Click the "+" button (FAB) in the bottom right
-2. Enter your goal title
+2. Enter your title
-3. Select the goal level (Vision, Milestone, Focus, or Intention)
+3. Select the level (Vision, Milestone, Focus, or Intention)
 4. Select the month and year
 5. Optionally add a category, priority, and time blocks
 6. Click "Save"